MaelLefeuvre/BADGER/doc/README.badger-config.md

     > <ins>**Allowed values**</ins>: Any positive non-zero integer, representing a maximum number of allowed substitutions

   - ##### <a name="max-miss-prob"></a>max-miss-prob
-    > <ins>**Description**</ins>: This parameter is mapped to the `-n` argument of `bwa aln`, which can can either control the maximum wthin-fragment edit distance, if the provided value is an integer, or the maximum fraction of missing alignments if the provided value is a floating point number.
-In the latter case, the maximum allowed edit distance is chosen dynamically, according the length of the fragment.
+    > <ins>**Description**</ins>: This parameter is mapped to the `-n` argument of `bwa aln`, which can either control the maximum within-fragment edit distance, if the provided value is an integer, or the maximum fraction of missing alignments if the provided value is a floating point number.
+In the latter case, the maximum allowed edit distance is chosen dynamically, according to the length of the fragment.

     > <ins>**Allowed values**</ins>: Either a floating point value in the range $[0, 1]$, representing a fraction of missing alignments, or an integer value in the range $[0, +\infty]$, representing the maximum allowed Levenstein distance.

 - ### <a name="filter"></a>filter
   Categorises post-alignment quality filtration parameters.
   - #### <a name="min-mq"></a>min-MQ
-    > <ins>**Description**</ins>: Filter-out any fragment carrying a mapping quality that is lower than the provided threshold
+    > <ins>**Description**</ins>: Filter out any fragment carrying a mapping quality that is lower than the provided threshold

     > <ins>**Allowed values**</ins>: (integer) Any positive non-zero integer in the range $[0, 33]$, representing a PHRED33 mapping quality score

   - #### <a name="min-length-1"></a>min-length
-    > <ins>**Description**</ins>: Filter-out any fragment with a length lower than the provided threshold
+    > <ins>**Description**</ins>: Filter out any fragment with a length lower than the provided threshold

     > <ins>**Allowed values**</ins>: (integer) Any positive non-zero integer in the range $[0, +\infty]$, representing a fragment length.
 - ### <a name="dedup"></a>dedup